exercism/go/README.md

 $ GO111MODULE=off go run exercises/practice/<exercise>/.meta/gen.go
 ```

-**NOTE**: If you see the error `json: cannot unmarshal object into Go value of type []gen.Commit` when running the generator you probably have been rate limited by Github.
+**NOTE**: If you see the error `json: cannot unmarshal object into Go value of type []gen.Commit` when running the generator you probably have been rate limited by GitHub.
 Try providing a Github access token with the flag `-github_token="<Token>"`.
 The token does not need any specific scopes as it is only used to fetch infos about commits and the rate limit is higher due to the token.